 Blouses are laconic and straightforward with geometric details.
 Shapeless, oversized, flowing softly, ornate will not work.

-Bags should also be geometric, with right angles, without excessive decor, minimalistic: envelope bags, clutches, briefcases.
+Bags should be geometric, with right angles, without excessive decor, and minimalistic: envelope bags, clutches, briefcases.